Conviso-Archives/mitreattackbot/README.md

 After you created your app and your bot, be sure to name the bot mitreattackbot for ease of use!
 If you decide for any other name, to use your bot you have to type @[YOUR BOT NAME] [tech|soft|group|searchtech] [OPTION] [NAME]

+You can add anny icon to the bot!
+But we sugest gladius.png included in this repo!

 Then run:
 ```sh
 $ pip install -r requirements.txt